Attention Heads of Large Language Models: A Survey: Overview of special attention heads

-Consider the Parity Problem\footnote{The Parity Problem involves determining the parity (odd or even) of the sum of a given sequence.
-The sequence only consists of $0$/$1$ values.
-For instance, the sum of the sequence ``$001011$'' is 3, so it is an odd sequence.
-Let $s_{i}$ indicate the parity of the sum of the first $i$ digits.
-So the corresponding $s_{\left[0:t\right]}$ to ``$001011$'' is $eeooeo$, where $e$ represents even and $o$ represents odd.
-When querying an LLM, the prompt format is ``[$0$/$1$ seq.]
-[EOI] [$s_{\left[0:t\right]}$] [END]'', with [EOI] as the End-Of-Input token.
-The expected answer is the final state $s_{t}$.}.
-During the ICI stage, a Mover Head transmits the position of the [EOI] token, which separates the input sequence and the intermediate state sequence, to the [END] position.
+Under these settings, during the ICI stage, a Mover Head transmits information from the [EOI] position to the [END] position.
 In the LR stage, an Iteration Head first reads the [EOI]'s position index from [END] and uses its query vector to ask, ``Are you position $t$?''
 The key vector for each token responds, ``I'm position $t^{'}$.''
 This querying process identifies the last digit in the input sequence, which, combined with $s_{t-1}$, allows the model to calculate $s_{t}$.

+Further research has explored integrating multiple special attention heads into a \textbf{cohesive working mechanism}.\citep{IOI_23_ICLR_Redwood,ColorObject_24_ICLR_BrownU,MechanCompet_24_ACL_ETH,HeadCooperation_24_arXiv_UoM} \citet{IOI_23_ICLR_Redwood}, \citet{ColorObject_24_ICLR_BrownU}, and \citet{HeadCooperation_24_arXiv_UoM} have independently identified the collaborative mechanisms of attention heads, such as mover heads, induction heads, and inhibition heads, in different task scenarios, namely Object Identification and Syllogistic Reasoning.
+Their studies, all conducted on the GPT-2 model,\citep{GPT2_MODEL} have yielded remarkably similar conclusions regarding the information transfer patterns among several key attention heads.
+Here we take the IOI (Indirect Object Identification) task, which tests the model's ability to deduce the indirect object in a sentence, as an example.
+Figure~\ref{fig:IOIexample} outlines the main collaboration process.